-Table 7-40: acNERThresholdAlarm
+Table 7-45: acNERThresholdAlarm

 Alarm acNERThresholdAlarm OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.113 Description The NER (Network Effectiveness Ratio) measures the percentage of successfully connected calls relative to the total number of seizures.
 The alarm is sent when the configured NER minor and major thresholds are crossed (configured in the Performance Profile table).
-Source Varbind Text The object for which the threshold is crossed can be one of the following: PM_gwSBCNER PM_gwSBCIPGroupNER PM_gwSBCSRDNER

-Alarm acNERThresholdAlarm Alarm Text Event Type Quality Of Service Alarm Probable Cause The threshold has been co rossed.
+Source Varbind Text The object for which the form the form of be one of the following: Alarm Text Event Type Quality Of Service Alarm Probable Cause The threshold has been co rossed.
 Severity Condition Text Corrective Action Major NER is equal or less than the configured Major threshold.
 "NER threshold crossed."
 Minor NER is equal or less than the configured Minor threshold (but greater than the Major threshold).
 Cleared NER is above the configured Minor threshold plus the hysteresis.